Context menu

 Open task constraintsโ

 The application configuration contains a setting called "Apply allowed date constraints".
-The planning board will apply an extra validation rule when this setting is activated.
+When this setting is activated, the planning board applies an extra validation rule.

-It is very similar to the previous rule and it is the same rule as this.
-Appointments can only be planned inside a given time frame when a task specifies "latest allowed" and "earliest allowed".
+It is very similar to the previous rule and is the same rule as the date window constraint.
+When a task specifies "latest allowed" and "earliest allowed", appointments can only be planned inside that time frame.

 Resource typeโ

-When an appointment is moved to another resource or when an assignment is added (through SHIFT + drag), yet another validation rule is added to the mix.
-Every resource belongs to a resource type, and a resource type contains a property called "allow multiple selection".
-The name is rather self-explanatory but when this switch is turned on, it is possible to assign more than one resource of this type to any appointment.
-In some cases this is not desirable and therefore this switch can provide a solution: if the planner attempts to add a second resource of this type to an appointment, validation will fail and the appointment will not store this modification.
+Moving an appointment to another resource, or adding an assignment with SHIFT + drag, brings in one more validation rule.
+Every resource belongs to a resource type, and a resource type has a property called "allow multiple selection".
+When this switch is on, you can assign more than one resource of that type to an appointment.
+When it is off and a planner tries to add a second resource of that type to an appointment, validation fails and the change is not stored.

 Stateโ